firaworks/bulan/README.md

-# Discuit
+# Bulan

-This is the codebase that powers [Discuit](https://discuit.net), which is an open-source community platform, an alternative to Reddit.
+This is the codebase that powers [Bulan](https://bulan.mn), which is forked from an open-source community platform [Discuit](https://discuit.org), an alternative to Reddit.
+At Bulan we have forked and added our various custom logics.

 Built with: